Amarin_Interchangeability_Guidance_for_TDS

 Descriptive statistics only

-*: It allows the use of tape to reinforce patch detachments.
+(*) ANVISA allows the use of tape to reinforce patch detachments during the induction phase.

 References